GorillaWorrier980/pipelinev2.4/README.md

 ## Continuous Integration

-Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, now split into four coordinated jobs:
+Every push and pull request triggers the **Run Quality Gates Pipeline** GitHub Action, now split into four coordinated jobs that run sequentially:

 1. **data / GE + Presidio** – runs the table validations and PII scan and publishes their JSON reports as an artifact.
 2. **model / SHAP** – runs the explainability gate on the bundled classifier and uploads `reports/shap/global.json`.